Compliance and Risk Management

 Business Continuity Plan (BCP)

-During the COVID-19 pandemic, which became a serious social problem in 2020, the Alfresa Group has continued a stable supply of pharmaceuticals by following its BCP, implementing basic infection prevention practices and a rotation work shift system.
+During the COVID-19 pandemic, which became a severe social problem throughout the world since 2020, the Alfresa Group has continued a stable supply of pharmaceuticals by following its BCP, implementing basic infection prevention practices and a rotation work shift system.

 In the area of information systems, disaster recovery* plans are in place.
 If the Group’s data center becomes damaged, systems can be switched over to a backup data center, ensuring that shared-use mission-critical systems keep functioning.

-The Group has adopted a new email system that able to remain in use in time of disaster, in order to secure post-disaster communication between Group companies.
-In addition, while remaining vigilant with regard to cyber- security, we are also taking the necessary measures in a timely manner.
+The Group has adopted a new email system that is capable of remaining in use in time of disaster, in order to secure post-disaster communication between Group companies.
+In addition, while remaining vigilant with regard to cybersecurity, we are also taking the necessary and appropriate measures.

 * Disaster recovery: Rapid switching of a disaster-damaged computer system to a backup system